Mark Roseland, PhD, MCIP

 He has been awarded over two dozen funded research projects from a wide range of sources and published widely, and his work has been cited in numerous journals.
 The fourth edition of his best-selling book Toward Sustainable Communities: Solutions for Citizens and Their Governments was released by New Society Publishers in June 2012.

-Dr. Roseland directs the Centre for Sustainable Community Development at SFU.
+Dr. Roseland directs the Centre for Sustainable Development at SFU.
 Under his leadership, the Centre provides research, training and advisory services to the sustainable community development sector in BC, Canada and internationally through a team of associates drawn from academia and professional practice.

 Dr. Roseland’s teaching directly impacts sustainable community development by focusing student projects on current planning and development initiatives.
 For example, his courses on sustainable community development have centered on projects such as the City of Vancouver’s model sustainable community being developed at Southeast False Creek and the SFU UniverCity project.